 As you can see, a LOT should go into writing your headline!

-Trigger words are very powerful to help persuade your audience to ready your article.
-Some examples trigger words are:
+Trigger words are very powerful to help persuade your audience to read your article.
+Some examples of trigger words are:

 Headlines and SEO

 Search engines have gotten fairly sophisticated over the last few years, but they still rely on keywords and phrases to index and categorize the content.

 When creating an attention-getting headline, it is important to consider the needs of the search engine bots and to place your keywords prominently within your headline.

 Looking at the above example of an effective headline we see that the focus of the article in question is identified right away.

 “Vegetarian Lasagne” is prominently placed at the front of the headline, making the focus of the article clear to both search engines and readers.